WebisoftWebisoft

 Section 01

 Webisoft has reviewed the GMC Deal Execution Platform specification (V1, April 2026) and the discovery session notes in full.
-This proposal addresses the four areas you requested: feasibility, recommended approach, timeline, and cost.
-It also covers IP ownership directly.
+This proposal covers feasibility, approach, timeline, cost, and IP ownership.

-Our position is straightforward: this is a well-specified, buildable platform.
-The specification reflects genuine domain knowledge, not a generic PropTech wishlist.
-The underwriting logic is deterministic, the data model is coherent, and the workflow maps cleanly to a standard modern stack.
+The platform is well-specified and buildable.
+The underwriting logic is deterministic, the data model is coherent, and the workflow maps cleanly to a modern custom stack.
 There are no architectural surprises.

 V1 Launch